 Raynaud's affects your blood circulation.
 When you're cold, anxious or stressed, your fingers and toes may change colour.

-Symptoms relating to the skin on your fingers or toes include:
+The skin on your fingers or toes may:

-- it turns white as blood flow is restricted
+- turn white as blood flow is restricted

 Other symptoms can include: